-B. Participants shall submit catch and effort information through the Division approved electronic application with each landing event.
+B. Each participant shall submit catch and effort information through the Division approved electronic application with each landing event.

-C. Participating vessels shall take any State or Federally authorized observers at any time.
+C. All participating vessels shall take any state or federally authorized observers at any time.

 A. The weekly possession limit for summer flounder and black sea bass will be equal to the daily limit for each species multiplied by the number of open days as set forth in Part 3 of this Subchapter.

 B. The weekly periods for the duration of the program will be issued explicitly by the Division to each participant.
 Alternate weekly periods will not be authorized.

 C. If at any point during any sub-period for either species, the Division may terminate the program to prevent an early closure.

 12.7.6 Compliance and Enforcement

 A. Failure to adhere to any of the terms and conditions will result in permit revocation for the remainder of the pilot program duration.